EPS Reviews – It’s All About You

 Candidly, that doesn’t always happen.
 Look around the web and you’ll find reviews of every merchant processor out there – some good reviews, and mostly bad reviews.
 You might notice that many review sites are specifically geared toward bad reviews.
 That’s right – there are sites that exist specifically to gather bad reviews, and many of them don’t offer a company any way to respond.

-We deal with people’s money.
-Bad reviews and complaints are going to happen.
-We take reviews and complaints very seriously, especially those that come to us through legitimate, unbiased sites like the Better Business Bureau.
+We deal with people’s money and your EPS Reviews help us to improve the process.
+Bad EPS reviews and complaints are going to happen.
+We take EPS reviews and complaints very seriously, especially those that come to us through legitimate, unbiased sites like the Better Business Bureau.
 We work with every complaint registered with the BBB to get them resolved as quickly as possible.

 Our commitment is to make credit card processing and merchant services so transparent and easy that you won’t accidentally set yourself up to be an unhappy customer.
 Many complaints come up because credit card processing is complex.